Joshua-Anderson/rpi-selfhost-docker/README.md

 ## Software Updates

 The ansible playbook is setup to automatically install updates nightly on all of the pis.
-It is not setup automatically reboot after kernel upgrades, so I reccommend checking every week to see if the pis need to be rebooted.
+It is not setup automatically reboot after kernel upgrades, so I recommend checking every week to see if the pis need to be rebooted.

 Any of the containers can be upgraded by changing the image version in the ansible playbook and re-running it.